KeithTanMing/AirBnb-Price-Prediction/README.md

 In descending order, the top 5 statistically significant features in predicting daily price are 'occupancy size', 'neighbourhood', 'cleaning fee', 'number of bedrooms' and 'minimum nights'.

-For further improvements, the model can be further stress-tested by:
+For further improvements, the model can be further improved by:
 - Accounting for seasonality in price;
 - Using PolynomialFeatures to explore interactions of features
 - Translating non-english reviews to account for more accurate polarity scores